humblFINANCE/humblFINANCE-frontend/README.md

 MagicUI is a UI component library that is built on top of Radix UI.
 It is a highly customizable library that allows you to build your own components.

 I am not using the CLI tool that comes with MagicUI.
 Instead I am using the manual method so that I can specify where I want the components to live.
 That way I can place the components in the `/features` directory, and place the components in the directory where they are used.

+# Notes

+Currently, I have a disorganized file structure.
+I had started to use `/components` to hold all of my components, but when working with AppSeed, they suggested using the `/features` directory to hold the components within each directory related to the feature of the application that they are used in.This is a work in progress, and I am sure there will be some reorganization as I continue to work in the project.
+When adding new components, I will nest them in the appropriate `/features` directory.